What is gamification?

 - Wide appeal.
 Since eLearning gamification is used to enhance the enjoyment one gets from the educational process, it’s no surprise that employers of this strategy get massive boosts in customer traction.
 The flexibility that it provides also works wonders for engagement and user retention rates.

 - Efficiency.
-The personalized approach to every learner ensures that the material studied really sticks.
+The personalised approach to every learner ensures that the material studied really sticks.
 This promotes confidence in one’s own abilities, meaning that the student will be encouraged to keep reaching new heights.
 What’s more, the automatization of various performance assessment features frees up a lot of the tutor’s time, meaning that they have less trivial tasks to worry about.

 It should be obvious by now that gamification brings a lot to the table; its advantages for both learners and educators are hard to deny.
 Still, all of this is purely theoretical.
 Why don’t we look at some examples to see how eLearning gamification fares in practice?